Naereen/web-sphinx/tutogit.en.rst

 A little loose, but still in the order from the best reference to the blurrier:

 * `This first tutorial by the team running Bitbucket (Atlassian) <https://confluence.atlassian.com/display/BITBUCKET/Getting+started+with+Bitbucket>`_,
 * `www.Atlassian.com/git/ <https://www.atlassian.com/git/>`_ covers lots of things.
-I like the graphic and English styles of these explanations.
+I like the graphic and English styles of these explanations,
-* `The official reference book on git-scm.com <http://git-scm.com/book/en/>`_,
+* `the official reference book on git-scm.com <http://git-scm.com/book/en/>`_,
-* The`help.GitHub.com <https://help.github.com/>`_ website is really well designed, and it can sure help you,
+* the `help.GitHub.com <https://help.github.com/>`_ website is really well designed, and it can sure help you,

 Two documents in PDF to download in order to never panic when you will get lost during your first days with `git`_: